slowrunner/ROS2-GoPiGo3/ros2desk/ROS2_GoPiGo3_Visualization.md

   - Click the "Refresh ROS Graph" button (upper left double circular arrows)

 ## Using rviz2
+1) In first shell to ROS2 GoPiGo3 robot: Start ROS2 GoPiGo3 Robot nodes
+   - Minimal GoPiGo3:  ```./start_robot_gpgMin.sh```
+   - Finmark:  ```./start_robot_finmark.sh```
+   - Dave:  ```./start_robot_dave.sh```

+2) In second shell to ROS2 GoPiGo3 robot: ```./run_teleop_gopigo3_keyboard.sh```

+3) Start and configure rviz2 on ROS2 Desktop environment
+  - Type ```rviz2``` in terminal window
+  - Click "Close Window" button of the right hand "Views" Panel
+  - Resize the "Displays" Panel to roughly half the RViz2 window
+  - Pull down Global Options:Fixed Frame option, change to odom, press return/enter key
+  - At the bottom of "Displays" panel, click "Add"
+    - Scroll down to see "RobotModel", click it, OK
+    - Pull down RobotModel:Description Source, change to File, press return/enter key
+    - Click in the right column of "Description File", three dots button will appear on the right Click the three dots, dialog box appears, choose desired urdf file, click "Open" button upper right Minimal GoPiGo3: gpgMin.urdf
+      Finmark: finmark.urdf
+      Dave: dave.urdf
+    - The robot model should appear in the grid window (Grid is 1 meter squares)
+    - Click in the grid window, then scroll down with mouse to zoom in on the robot with two or three meters around it
+4) Move Robot around with teleop
+  - (Remember: Click in teleop_gopigo3_keyboard shell to issue key commands)
+  - SPIN "Left" CounterClockwise: ```j``` key, visualize robot spin in rviz2
+  - STOP: ```k``` or ```space bar```` to make robot stop
+  - DRIVE: Forward: ```i``` or Backward: ```, (comma)```
+5) SAVE RVIZ2 CONFIGURATION BEFORE QUITTING
+  - Pull down "File" menu, Click "Save"
+    (will save to ~/.rviz2/default.rviz in your Desktop/Laptop machine)
+  - Pull down "File->Save As..."
+    Enter Name:
+    - Minimal GoPiGo3: gpgMin
+    - Finmark: finmark
+    - Dave: dave
+    - (```rviz2 -d gpgMin.rviz``` to Launch using this file rather than the .rviz2/default.rviz)
+6) ROBOTS w/YDKLidar X4
+  -

 ## Using rqt-image-view
 1) Install: ```sudo apt install ros-\<distro\>-rqt-image-view```